Noble-mungu/AirBnB_clone/README.md

 The default mode.

-In `FileStorage` mode, every time the backend is initialized, HolbertonBnB instantiates an instance of `FileStorage` called `storage`.
+In `FileStorage` mode, every time the backend is initialized, ALXBnB instantiates an instance of `FileStorage` called `storage`.
 The `storage` object is loaded/re-loaded from any class instances stored in the JSON file `file.json`.
 As class instances are created, updated, or deleted, the